 Some employers fear that time taken up in training will adversely affect productivity.
 The opposite is generally true.
 Provided that the training offered is relevant and of a high quality it will almost always pay dividends in increased productivity down the track.
-Axcelerate Australia offer targeted training programs to ensure staff training time is used to optimum benefit.
+Targeted training programs ensure staff training time is used to optimum benefit.

 Upskilling Your Workforce